 Anecdotes from renowned musicians like Matt Halpern of Periphery, Dave Stephens of We Came As Romans, and Eric Lambert of blessthefall demonstrate how influential the Lancaster metalcore sound has been to artists all over the world.

 Barn Burner is more than just a music documentary.
 It is a story about coming of age in the midst of clashing cultures.
 The Lancaster metalcore scene joins together the seeming contradictions between small-town conservatism and worldly ambition, between modest faith and extreme art, to form a vibrant yet still underappreciated piece of culture.
 This documentary will finally tell its story.

-The following is a list of people who are making Barn Burner a reality.
-These are the names of everyone who publicly donated $10 or more to our Indiegogo campaign, helping bring us to over $4,000 to make the film.
-Without their support, Barn Burner wouldn’t be possible.
+The following is a list of people who helped to make Barn Burner a reality.
+These are the names of everyone who publicly donated $10 or more to our Indiegogo campaign, helping bring us to over $4,000 to finish the film.
+Without their support, Barn Burner wouldn’t have been possible.
 We would like to thank:

 Walter & Sheryl Benzinger